Assurex-Poc/xmcloud-foundation-head/README.md

 ## GitHub Template

-This Github repository is a template that can be used to create your own repository.
+This Github repository is a template that can be used to create your own repository..
 To get started, click the `Use this template` button at the top of the repository.

 ### Prerequisites